Research and analysis

 Satisfactory.

 There are no control measures preventing the migration of infected seals or wild birds into the UK.
-Additionally, disease surveillance, including of AIV, in marine mammal hosts in the UK is limited.
+Additionally, disease surveillance, including of AIV, in marine mammal hosts in the UK is limited, but has been increased since 2021, based on the recommendations in the original version of this risk assessment.
 National surveillance and control of AIV in poultry and wild birds is conducted annually by UK Governments Defra and APHA.
-The UKHSA works closely with Defra and APHA during AI incidents where there are human exposures to infected birds (see (40)).
+UK public health agencies work closely with Defra, Scottish and Welsh governments and APHA during AI incidents where there are human exposures to infected birds (see (52)).

-In the UK, there are well established pathways for the prompt diagnosis and treatment of a human case of AIV (40).
-Cases may be given antiviral medicine such as oseltamivir (Tamiflu) or zanamivir (Relenza), which help reduce the severity of disease, prevent complications and improve the chances of survival (42).
+In the UK, there are well established pathways for the prompt diagnosis and treatment of a human case of AIV (52).
+Cases and exposed individuals may be given antiviral medicine such as oseltamivir (Tamiflu) or zanamivir (Relenza), which help reduce the development of disease or severity, prevent complications and improve the chances of survival (61).
 To date, there have been no documented incidents of AIV transmission from an infected seal to a human in the UK, and so such pathways have never been applied in this scenario.

 Outcome of impact assessment